Skip to content

 Amazon Bedrock AgentCore Gateway provides an easy and secure way for developers to build, deploy, discover, and connect to tools at scale.
 AI agents need tools to perform real-world tasks—from querying databases to sending messages to analyzing documents.
 With Gateway, developers can convert APIs, Lambda functions, and existing services into Model Context Protocol (MCP)-compatible tools and make them available to agents through Gateway endpoints with just a few lines of code.
 Gateway supports OpenAPI, Smithy, and Lambda as input types, and is the only solution that provides both comprehensive ingress authentication and egress authentication in a fully-managed service.
 Gateway eliminates weeks of custom code development, infrastructure provisioning, and security implementation so developers can focus on building innovative agent applications.

-In the quick start guide you will learn how to set up a Gateway and integrate it into your agents using the AgentCore Starter Toolkit.
+In this quick start guide you will learn how to set up a Gateway and integrate it into your agents using the AgentCore Starter Toolkit.
 You can find more comprehensive guides and examples here.

 Note: The AgentCore Starter Toolkit is intended to help developers get started quickly.
 The Boto3 Python library provides the most comprehensive set of operations for Gateways and Targets.
 You can find the Boto3 documentation here.
 For complete documentation see the developer guide